rambasnet/Python-Fundamentals/README.md

 ### Online service

-If you do not want to install development environment on a persoanl computer, you can launch an interactive session using the Binder service:
+You can launch an interactive session of this project using online Binder service:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/rambasnet/thinkpythonnotebooks/master)

 ### On a local system